The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. They are:

 • Portions of education records that contain information about other students.

+A School of Medicine official is required to be present at all times during such inspection.
+At no time is the education record to be removed, copied, or physically altered by the student.
 The CUNY School of Medicine reserves the right to refuse to permit a student to inspect records excluded from the FERPA definition of education records.

 - The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy right under FERPA